galaxyproject/blend4php/README.md

 This work is supported by the US National Science Foundation (NSF) award #1443040, titled “CIF21 DIBBS: Tripal Gateway, a Platform for Next-Generation Data Analysis and Sharing.”

 # License
-blend4php is available under version 2 of the GNU General Public License
+blend4php is made available under version 3 of the GNU Lesser General Public License